Segment

 class-disabled | string | "" | Additional CSS classes to apply to the component when disabled. |

-onChange | `(selected: string) => void | undefined | A function that is called every time the selected option changes.
+onChange | (selected: string) => void | undefined | A function that is called every time the selected option changes.
 It can be used to retrieve the selected option’s value. |

 Methods

-Section titled “Methods”Method | Parameters | Return Value | Description |
+Section titled “Methods”| Method | Parameters | Return Value | Description |

-selectOption | newOption: string | void | Sets new selected option. |
+selectOption | newOption: string | void | Programmatically change the selected option. |

 Segment.Indicator